DocSpring/formapi-csharp/docs/PDFApi.md

             try
             {
-                // Upload a new PDF template
-                PendingTemplate result = apiInstance.CreateTemplate(templateDocument, templateName);
+                // Upload a new PDF template with a file upload PendingTemplate result = apiInstance.CreateTemplate(templateDocument, templateName);
                 Debug.WriteLine(result);
             }